-Director of Programs
+Interim Executive Director / Director of Programs

 Erika plays an important role in the participation of trans people in global key decision-making platforms such as the Communities Delegation to the Board of the Global Fund to Fight AIDS, tuberculosis and malaria, and the Communities, Rights and Gender Advisory Group where she is a member representing GATE.
 As of 1 June 2018, Erika is the first openly transgender advocate become appointed as a Member of the Board of the Global Fund.
-In addition, Erika is also the Vice-Chair of the Global Network of People Living with HIV.

 Erika is fluent in English and Spanish and is currently learning Dutch.

 Director of Finance and Operations

 Cori (she/her), based in New York, joined GATE in November 2012 as an Executive Assistant and became Director of Finance and Operations in 2016.
 Cori has a Degree in Business, a Masters in Global Affairs and is a Certified Public Accountant (CPA).

 In her spare time, she is a trainer of movement and mobility.